ezzing/3DLayout-documentation/5-Changelog.md

 ### Features
 - Building Shapes: you can use common predesigned building shapes.
 Let's skyrocket that productivity!
 - Improved roof geometries.
-- New roof type: pergola. <!-- Hey review this translation! -->
+- New roof type: pergola. <!-- Hey!
+Review translation the translation for: 'pergola' -->
 - You can move roof points symmetrically (hipped roofs).
 - Turkish translations: Selam!
 ### Fixes